 Abdominal radical operation

-An operative therapy is the therapy of choice in the FIGO stages IB-IIB.
-Radical hysterectomy (abdominal radical surgery) is used as standard.
+Operative therapy is the therapy of choice in FIGO stages IB-IIB.
+Radical hysterectomy (abdominal radical surgery) is the standard.

-Depending on the present tumor findings, a different radicality of the operation is to be sought.
-According to Piver et al., there are the following stages:
+Depending on the tumor findings, different grades of radical surgery are indicated.
+According to Piver et al., the following procedures are performed:

-The removal of the uterus with parametrium and vaginal cuff through pelvic lymphadenectomy is called Wertheim-Meigs operation and is most frequently performed in Germany.
-In pelvic lymph nodes and larger carcinomas, which are positive in rapid sections, para-aortic lymphadenectomy should be performed.
+The removal of the uterus with parametrium and vaginal cuff through pelvic lymphadenectomy is known as Wertheim-Meigs operation.
+In positive pelvic lymph nodes and larger carcinomas, that are margin positive on the frozen section, para-aortic lymphadenectomy is performed.

-If a squamous cell carcinoma is present, the removal of the adnexa is not necessary in premenopausal women.
-In the case of adenocarcinoma, however, this should be considered.
-Reason is the higher metastasis probability.
+In the case of squamous cell carcinoma, the removal of adnexa is not necessary for premenopausal women.
+In the case of adenocarcinoma, however, it should be considered because of the higher risk of metastasis.

-After radical hysterectomy the occurrence of the following complications is possible: fistulae (bladder-vagina, ureter-vagina), lymphedema, lymphoceles, bladder emptying disorders and ureteral stenoses.
+Radical hysterectomy may be associated with the risk of following complications: fistulae (bladder-vagina, ureter-vagina), lymphedema, lymphoceles, bladder emptying disorders, and ureteral stenosis.

 A less invasive alternative is laparoscopic lymphadenectomy followed by radical vaginal hysterectomy.

-In FIGO stage IV, an exenteration may be considered.
-The vagina, urinary bladder and uterus (anterior exenteration) or vagina, rectum, uterus (posterior exenteration) and stoma system are removed depending on the disease.
+In FIGO stage IV, exenteration may be considered.
+The vagina, urinary bladder, and uterus (anterior exenteration) or vagina, rectum, uterus (posterior exenteration) and stoma system are removed depending on the disease.

 Radiotherapy for cervical cancer

-When the cervical limits (FIGO stage III) are exceeded, a primary surgical procedure can not be attempted.
-Here, the primary radiation therapy with the combination of platinum-based chemotherapy (cisplatin) is the method of choice.
-It may be indicated as of stage IIB.
+When the tumor extends beyond the cervix limits (FIGO stage III) are exceeded, a primary surgical procedure is not feasible.
+Instead, primary radiation therapy with a combination of platinum-based chemotherapy (cisplatin) is the method of choice starting with stage IIB.

-Optimal radiotherapy results are achieved by combination of teletherapy (percutaneous irradiation) and brachytherapy (contact therapy).
+Optimal radiotherapy results are achieved via a combination of teletherapy (percutaneous irradiation) and brachytherapy (contact therapy).

-In brachytherapy, a radionuclide carrier is introduced into the cavum uteri by the afterloading method.
-In this way surrounding structures such as urinary bladder and rectum are spared.
+In brachytherapy, a radionuclide carrier is introduced into the cavum uteri using the afterloading method, which spares surrounding structures, such as the urinary bladder and rectum.

-In case of inoperable patients, or if a preservation of the ovarian function is not attempted, primary radiotherapy can also be performed in smaller carcinomas, since this is equivalent to the operation.
+In cases that are inoperable, or if preservation of ovarian function is not the goal, primary radiotherapy is also indicated for smaller carcinomas because this is equivalent to the operation.

-Postoperative irradiation is indicated when the carcinoma can not be completely removed by surgery.
+Postoperative irradiation is indicated when the carcinoma cannot be completely obliterated by surgery.

 Chemotherapy for cervical cancer

-In contrast to other genital carcinomas (e.g., ovarian carcinoma), the cervical carcinoma is less responsive to chemotherapy.
-In stage IVB, palliative system therapy is the means of choice.
+In contrast to other genital carcinomas (e.g., ovarian carcinoma), cervical carcinoma is less responsive to chemotherapy.
+In stage IVB, palliative systemic therapy is the means of choice.